tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Fixes and detailed changelog
 ++++++++++++++++++++++++++++

+* waptagent can optionnally be digitally signed, if MS signtool.exe is present in <wapt>\utils\ and if there is a pkcs#12 p12 file with same name as personal certificate crt file, and encrypted with same password.

 * wapt-get.py can be run on linux and macos in addition to windows.

-* waptconsole host's packages status reportig : now displays current version with 'NEED-UPGRADE','NEED-REMOVE','ERROR' status and future version with 'NEED-INSTALL' status.
-The status is stored in server's DB so can be queried for reporting.
+* waptconsole host's packages status reporting : now displays current version with 'NEED-UPGRADE','NEED-REMOVE','ERROR' status and future version with 'NEED-INSTALL' status.

+The status is stored in server's DB HostPackagesStatus so can be queried for reporting.

-* setuhelpers : there now different setuphelpers for each operating system family.
+* setuphelpers : there now different setuphelpers for each operating system family.

-* waptconsole : add an action to safely trigger upgrades on remote hosts for packages only if associated processes (impacted_process control attribute) are not running, to avoid disturbing users.
+* waptconsole : add an action to safely trigger upgrades on remote hosts only if associated processes (impacted_process control attribute) are not running, to avoid disturbing users.
 (Enterprise)

 * wapt-get --service upgrade : add handling of --force , --notify_server_on_start=0/1, notify_server_on_finish=0/1 switches